 There are several varieties of this colorful member of the chicory family, including the most common, Chiogga, a version that looks like a small, round head of wine-red cabbage with white streaks.
 Another variety, Treviso, is elongated and has a milder, less bitter flavor profile.

 The leaves have a bracing bitterness and pleasing crunch.
 Often we see bite-sized pieces mixed in with milder greens in bagged salad mixtures.
 The bright red color lends a visual perkiness to the package, plus its wake-up taste adds flavor interest.
-Cooking radicchio gives a softer side to its bitter.
+Lightly sautéing or stir-frying radicchio mellows its bitterness a bit.

 BUYING AND STORING THE CHICORY VEGETABLES

 Belgian or red Belgian endive: Look for crisp, firm heads without brown edges.
 Choose paler Belgian endive for milder flavor.
 For storage, place endives in a perforated plastic bag (or loosely wrap in moist paper towel or cloth and place in plastic bag) and refrigerate up to 5 to 7 days.
 Longer storage increases bitterness and increases the chance of unappealing wilting.